Explore Athens with a half-day 4h private tour by Athens Tours Greece!

 After the visit to the Acropolis, the sightseeing tour in Athens continues with a drive to the most important parts of the city.
 You will pass by the Tomb of Unknown Soldier and the Parliament on Syntagma (Constitution) Square, and you will see Hadrian’s Arch.

-Soon afterwards, the tour will bring you to the Panathenian Stadium where the first modern Olympic Games took place, in 1896.
+Soon afterward, the tour will bring you to the Panathenaic Stadium where the first modern Olympic Games took place, in 1896.
 And then you will see

 “This private half-day tour in Athens is highly recommended as a cruise excursion for tourists visiting Athens for a day during their cruise in Greece.”

 - Activity level: Moderate

 - A professional English speaking driver or escort with good knowledge in history and culture of Greece, to guide you till you enter archaeological sites and museums.
 Tour drivers are not licensed to companion you inside the archaeological sites and museums.
 If you'd like to have a licensed by the state tour guide to escort you inside the sites and museums, we can arrange it for you with an additional cost.
 Licensed by the state tour guides are freelance and it is subject of availability on bookings day!